-Deliver growth: Principles 1-4 of the QCA code Establish a strategy and business model which promote long-term value for shareholders We bring to the biotechnology and pharmaceutical industries the power to discover new and better drugs in a more efficient and effective way - our RNAi therapeutic programmes and network-driven approach are disruptive to the conventional pharmaceutical R&D model.
-Seek to understand and meet shareholder needs and expectations 2 The Board is keen to promote greater awareness of the Company and a detailed report on the Company's activities during the reporting period is contained within the Chief Executive Officer's Statement.
+Deliver growt h: Principles 1-4 of the QCA code 1 Establish a strategy and business model which promote long-term value for shareholders We bring to the biotechnology and pharmaceutical industries the power to discover new and better drugs in a more efficient and effective way - our RNAi therapeutic programmes and network-driven approach are disruptive to the conventional pharmaceutical R&D model.
+2 Seek to understand and meet shareholder needs and expectations The Board is keen to promote greater awareness of the Company and a detailed report on the Company's activities during the reporting period is contained within the Chief Executive Officer's Statement.
 More recent Company announcements may be found at www.etherapeutics.co.uk/investors/regulatory-announcements.
-Responsibility for day-to-day shareholder liaison lies with Ali Mortazavi as Chief Executive Officer and ultimately lies with the Board The Company receives occasional feedback direct from investors.
+Responsibility for day-to-day shareholder liaison lies with Ali Mortazavi as Chief Executive Officer and ultimately lies with the Board.
+The Company receives occasional feedback direct from investors.
 The Directors take all feedback very seriously and shareholders' views and concerns are carefully considered by the Board, with appropriate action being taken where necessary.
 None of the feedback received from investors has involved non-compliance with the QCA Code.
-Take into account wider stakeholder and social responsibilities and their implications for long-term success 3 In addition to our shareholders, we believe our main stakeholder groups are our employees, suppliers, and customers.
-Our people give us the knowledge that feeds into our network biology expertise and our core technological capabilities and that knowledge flows through our business model to directly create value for our shareholders.
+3 Take into account wider stakeholder and social responsibilities and their implications for long-term success In addition to our shareholders, we believe our main stakeholder groups are our employees, suppliers, and customers.
+Employees Our people give us the knowledge that feeds into our network biology expertise and our core technological capabilities and that knowledge flows through our business model to directly create value for our shareholders.
 Accordingly, the long-term success of the Company relies upon the knowledge and dedication of our people, as is reflected in our strategic objectives.
 The Board therefore understands the importance of employee engagement, not only by offering a beneficial remuneration package and professional development support, but in engaging employees with the strategy of the Company.
 We continue to develop and enhance our people strategy on an ongoing basis.
-We engage in open discussions with key suppliers and expert advisors to review progress on internal discovery programmes, platform technology and corporate functions to ensure that we continue to remain aligned with our strategic objectives.
-We approach all of our commercial collaborations with honesty and transparency.
-A successful working relationship is beneficial to all parties involved as successful projects can lead to further deals that would add value to both our shareholders and our customers, either through advancing an asset further through the drug discovery process or by applying our expertise and technologies, such as our RNAi therapeutic platform and our NDD or GAINs technologies, to a different area of biology or in a different way to the same area of biology.
+Suppliers We engage in open discussions with key suppliers and expert advisors to review progress on internal discovery programmes, platform technology and corporate functions to ensure that we continue to remain aligned with our strategic objectives.
+Customers We approach all of our commercial collaborations with honesty and transparency.
+A successful working relationship is beneficial to all parties involved as successful projects can lead to further that would add value to both our shareholders and our customers, either through advancing an asset further through the drug discovery process or by applying our expertise and technologies, such as our RNAi therapeutic platform and our NDD or GAINs technologies, to a different area of biology or in a different way to the same area of biology.
 Health and safety We are committed to high standards of health and safety at work and understand that successful health and safety management involves integrating sound principles and practice into its day-to-day management arrangements and requires the collaborative effort of all of our employees.
-Our health and safety procedures are independently audited on an annual basis.
-We care about our planet and are committed to minimising our impact on the environment.
-Through the use of our in-silico discovery engine, we dramatically reduce the number of therapeutic hypotheses that are experimentally tested.
-This reduction in wet laboratory need translates into multiple resource savings, including the use of animals, energy, water and general overheads that typically contribute to a company's environmental footprint.
-In addition, our recent migration to cloud-based computing, including both our platform and entire back office, will help us further reduce our carbon footprint as our providers are targeting to be carbon neutral in the next two years.
-Embed effective risk management, considering both opportunities and threats, throughout the 4 The Board has overall responsibility for the Company's internal control systems and for monitoring their effectiveness and is accountable for identifying procedures to minimise risk impact and implementing these at every level of the business in an ongoing process overseen by the Audit Committee.
+Our health and safety procedures are ind 4 Embed effective risk management, considering both opportunities and threats, throughout the organisation The Board has overall responsibility for the Company's internal control systems and for monitoring their effectiveness and is accountable for identifying procedures to minimise risk impact and implementing these at every level of the business in an ongoing process overseen by the Audit Committee.